 Before your procedure begins, your doctor uses a fluoroscope, a machine that gives continuous X-ray imaging, to help determine the exact spot where the injection will be given.
 You’re then given a temporary pain reliever to make sure the medicine reaches the correct spot.

-After your successful nerve block, your doctor could recommend repeat injections as needed since nerve blocks gradually wear off.
+After your successful treatment, your doctor could recommend repeat injections as needed since nerve blocks gradually wear off.

 To find out if a nerve block is right for you, contact the experts at Florida Medical Pain Management by calling the office or booking an appointment online today.